jsmorph/tetls/doc/api.md

 }
 ```

-### `decrypt` - Private Key Decryption
+### `decrypt`: Private Key Decryption

-Decrypts ECIES ciphertext using the private key from the most recent `genkeypair` call in the same JavaScript execution session.
+Decrypts ECIES ciphertext using the private key established when the worker was initialized.

 **JavaScript Usage:**
 ```javascript